-Asian Journal of Management Cases adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+Asian Journal of Management Cases adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the Journal.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor/Board member will have no involvement in the decision-making process.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.

 If the named authors for a manuscript change at any point between submission and acceptance, an Authorship Change Form must be completed and digitally signed by all authors (including any added or removed) .
 An addition of an author is only permitted following feedback raised during peer review.
 Completed forms can be uploaded at Revision Submission stage or emailed to the Journal Editorial Office contact (listed on the journal’s manuscript submission guidelines).
 All requests will be moderated by the Editor and/or Sage staff.

 Please note that AI chatbots, for example ChatGPT, should not be listed as authors.
 For more information see the policy on Use of ChatGPT and generative AI tools.

 Important: Changes to the author by-line by adding or deleting authors are NOT permitted following acceptance of a paper.